eli64s/readme-ai/README.md

 ## 🤝 Contributing

-We welcome contributions to PydocsAI from the open-source community!
+We welcome contributions to README-AI from the open-source community!
 If you would like to contribute, please see our contribution guidelines for more information.

 ---